Have you got what it takes to take on the Snowdonia Charity Challenge?

 In order to be confirmed on the challenge, your team must have £1,000 of the funds in six weeks before the challenge.

-Providing you’ve raised £1,000 at least six weeks before the event, the charity you have chosen will pay the challenge costs of £700 on your behalf.
+Providing you’ve raised £1,000 at least six weeks before the event, we’ll pay the challenge costs of £700 on your behalf.

-You and your teammates then have until 27 July (one month after the event) to raise the remaining £500 for your chosen charity.
+You and your teammates then have until 27 July (one month after the event) to raise the remaining £500 for our critical cause.